 How to start investing

 This page offers the key advice you need before embarking on your investing journey.
-Learn about stocks, the stock market, alternatives to stocks, and how to ultimately invest with the approach that is best for you.
+Learn about investments, stocks, the stock market, alternatives to stocks, and how to ultimately invest with the approach that is best for you.

 What is investing?

 Investing is the act of allocating your money and putting it into investment options with the aim of growing its value over time.
 The goal is to buy assets and try to sell them later for a higher price than that at which you bought them.
 Investments can be anything that you expect shall increase in value but some of the most popular ones are stocks, funds, and bonds.

 You can invest either through an investment account (i.e. an ISA) or a brokerage account.
 The key 3 step rule to increase your potentiality of return is: invest as soon as you can, stay invested for as long as possible, and diversify your investments.
 It is a good idea to invest your money as money in a bank account is a sitting duck, likely to lose its value to the growing rate of inflation every year.